v4rshi/v4rshi.github.io/sentiment_analysis.md

 ### Project Overview
 This project aims to perform sentiment analysis on Spotify data to build a personalized recommendation system.
 By analyzing the emotional qualities of music, the project seeks to enhance personalized listening experiences and provide insights into user preferences.

+#### Data Pipeline Flowchart

+To give you a clear picture of how my Spotify sentiment analysis and recommendation system works, we've created a visual representation of my data pipeline.
+This flowchart illustrates the main steps of our process, from initial data collection to the final user interface.
+Let's take a look at the overall structure before we dive into the details of each component:

 ```mermaid
 graph TD
     A[Data Collection] --> B[Data Processing]